 Giving Compass’ Take:

-• Stanford Social Innovation Review explores how a family-planning group and an environmental organization banded together in Tanzania to foster the health of forests, fisheries, and families at the same time.
+• Sono Aibe and Matthew A. Brown explore how a family-planning group and an environmental organization banded together in Tanzania to foster the health of forests, fisheries, and families.

 • This partnership between Pathfinder International and The Nature Conservancy can be a model for other conservation efforts.
 How can we make sure we’re saving the planet, while also serving the needs of local communities?

 • Read about six more lessons on how to be a conservationist.

 In 2010, our organizations — the reproductive health and family planning nonprofit Pathfinder International and the environmental organization The Nature Conservancy — decided that by working together, we could accelerate each other’s goals and achieve greater things.